 - Countries to visit that speak Italian as a first and second language: Italy, Switzerland, and San Marino are some of the countries that speak Italian as a first or second language.
 You can also find large Italian-speaking populations in Romania, France, Slovenia, Croatia, Australia, and Brazil.

-- How many people speak German worldwide?
-More than 95 million people speak German around the world.
+- How many people speak Norwegian worldwide?
+There are 5.3 million native Norwegians speakers in the world.

 These are all just a few languages you can get started on as you decide on where to travel to next.
 Remember, learning Germanic and Romance languages are just the beginning, with Scandinavian languages also offering an easier learning process for native English-speakers.